How to Become a Nurse Anesthetist, Nurse Midwife, or Nurse Practitioner About this section

 Interpersonal skills.
-APRNs must work with patients and families as well as with other healthcare providers and staff within the organizations where they provide care.
-They should work as part of a team to determine and execute the best possible healthcare options for the patients they treat.
+APRNs must work with patients and families as well as with other healthcare providers and staff.
+They work as part of a team to determine and execute healthcare options for the patients they treat.

 Leadership skills.
 APRNs often work in positions of seniority.
-They must effectively lead and sometimes manage other nurses on staff when providing patient care.
+They must effectively direct and sometimes manage other nurses on staff when providing patient care.

 Resourcefulness.
-APRNs must know where to find the answers that they need in a timely fashion.
+APRNs should know where to find the answers that they need.

-Some APRNs may take on managerial or administrative roles, while others go into academia.
-APRNs who earn a doctoral degree may conduct independent research or work in an interprofessional research team.
+Some APRNs take on managerial or administrative roles; others go into academia.
+APRNs who earn a doctoral degree may conduct independent research or work on an interprofessional research team.